rajpurkarlab/ReXErr-V1/README.md

 **ReXErr-report-level**
   - *ReXErr-report-level_{train/val/test}.csv* contains the original and error reports from a filtered version of the MIMIC-CXR dataset corresponding to the train, val, or test set respectively.
 Each row contains a unique radiology report, which corresponds to multiple images present within MIMIC-CXR.
 Reports are listed in ascending subject ID.
 Each row of the CSV corresponds to the following:
-    - Dicom ID: Dicom ID(s) for the associated report
+    - dicom_id: Dicom ID(s) for the associated report
-    - Study ID: Study ID taken from MIMIC-CXR
+    - study_id: Study ID taken from MIMIC-CXR
-    - Subject ID: Subject ID taken from MIMIC-CXR
+    - subject_id: Subject ID taken from MIMIC-CXR
-    - View: Views present of the images associated with the report
-    - Original Report: Original report taken from MIMIC-CXR
+    - original_report: Original report taken from MIMIC-CXR
-    - Error Report: Report with errors injected using GPT-4o
+    - error_report: Report with errors injected using GPT-4o
-    - Errors Sampled: Errors that were sampled to create the error report.
-Note that the error report may not contain all of the errors sampled, and for more accurate labeling, see the sentence-level labeling.
+    - errors_sampled: Errors that were sampled to create the error report.
+Note that the error report may not contain all of the errors sampled, and for more accurate labeling, see the sentence level labeling.

 **ReXErr-sentence-level**
   - *ReXErr-sentence-level_{train/val/test}.csv* contains the original and error sentences based on the  ReXErr-report-level.csv file corresponding to the train, val, or test set respectively.
 Each row contains a sentence present within a radiology report, with spliced sentences presented in the same consecutive order that they appear within the original reports.
 Groups of sentences corresponding to a particular report are listed in ascending subject ID.
 Each row of the CSV corresponds to the following:
-    - Dicom ID: Dicom ID(s) for the associated report
+    - dicom_id: Dicom ID(s) for the associated report
-    - Study ID: Study ID taken from MIMIC-CXR
+    - study_id: Study ID taken from MIMIC-CXR
-    - Subject ID: Subject ID taken from MIMIC-CXR
+    - subject_id: Subject ID taken from MIMIC-CXR
-    - View: Views present of the images associated with the report
-    - Index: Index of the sentence in the present row within the full error report
-    - Original Sentence: Original sentence from the given MIMIC-CXR report
+    - original_sentence: Original sentence from the given MIMIC-CXR report
-    - Error-Report Sentence: Sentence from the error-injected report.
-Note that the sentence may not necessarily contain an error, but is taken from the error-injected report.
+    - error_sentence: Sentence from the error-injected report.
+Note that the sentence itself may not necessarily contain an error, but it originates from the error-injected report
-    - Label: Label for the sentence, where 0 corresponds to unchanged sentence, 1 corresponds to error sentence, and 2 corresponds to neutral sentence (references prior)
+    - error_present: Indicator for whether an error is present in the sentence, where 0 corresponds to unchanged sentence, 1 corresponds to error sentence, and 2 corresponds to neutral sentence (references a prior or does not contain any clinically relevant indications/findings)
-    - Error Type: If an error is present within the Error-Report Sentence, the specific type of error it is
+    - error_type: If an error is present within the error_sentence, the specific type of error it is

 ## Code Provided